Targeted Quality Measurement of Health Care Providers: Introduction

-Unlike previous work, a concept central to this paper is that of a \emph{covariate profile} of a target population, which characterizes a population of study interest in terms of summary statistics of the joint distribution of its observed variables (see also \citealt{chattopadhyay2020balancing}).
-To our knowledge, such covariate profiles have not been used in the quality measurement literature to target specific patient populations.
-As we illustrate in this paper, this profile may correspond to the entire patient population across all health care providers, the population of a particular hospital or practice, or a target population with a similar covariate profile to that of an \emph{individual} patient.
+A central concept in this paper is the evaluation of healthcare provided based on a \emph{covariate profile} of a target population.
+This profile characterizes the population of study interest in terms of summary statistics of the joint distribution of its observed variables (see also \citeauthor{chattopadhyay2020balancing}, 2020, and \citeauthor{han2024privacy}, 2024).
+As we illustrate, this profile may correspond to the entire patient population across all health care providers, the population of a specific hospital or practice, or a target population with a similar covariate profile to that of an \emph{individual} patient.
 The latter may be of particular interest to patients selecting the best providers for treating patients like them.
 This covariate profile helps to recognize from the outset that patients are heterogeneous and that some health care providers may specialize in treating different types of patients.
 In addition, it allows us to understand the problem of sparsity in terms of a profile (in this sense, we provide a characterization of the distribution of the covariates relative to the profile) and to use methods that ground the analysis as much as possible on the available data and identify when the results are an extrapolation beyond the support of the data of a given health provider.

 Utilizing this profile and borrowing from the causal inference literature, we evaluate weighting methods for quality measurement which emphasize transparency, flexibility, and robustness in the case-mix adjustments.
 First, in terms of transparency, these weighting methods are based on constrained convex optimization problems that are computationally tractable and warn the investigator when some form of extrapolation beyond the support of the observed data is needed to perform the adjustments.
 Also, it is straightforward to conduct covariate balance checks, which are intuitive for stakeholders.
 Second, in terms of flexibility, the profiles can represent varied target populations.
 Finally, in terms of robustness, the methods examined conduct the case-mix adjustments in a layered way, adjusting for as many covariates as possible by weighting, without extrapolating, and leaving the rest of the covariates to modeling, borrowing strength across providers from the parametric form of the outcome model.
 As a result, these methods are less sensitive to model misspecification than traditional regression approaches used in quality measurement.